Hetero-EUCLID: Interpretable model discovery for heterogeneous hyperelastic materials using stress-unsupervised learning: Introduction

 The problem of constitutively modeling all the constituents in a heterogeneous geometry can be divided into two subtasks: segmenting the geometry and obtaining the constitutive model for all the materials involved.
-In \autoref{sec:methods} of the manuscript we present \begin{itemize} \item An overview of extending the Bayesian-EUCLID framework \citep{joshi2022bayesian}, which was originally developed for homogeneous materials, to model segmented homogeneous materials. \item A survey of existing segmenting techniques that rely only on surface displacement data, and the reason for our choice of the residual force method. \item A comment on displacement-noise and the steps taken to mitigate its effect on the proposed framework's results. \end{itemize} A schematic illustration of the proposed Hetero-EUCLID framework is provided in \autoref{main_illustration}.
+In \autoref{sec:methods} of the current work we present \begin{itemize} \item An overview of extending the Bayesian-EUCLID framework \citep{joshi2022bayesian}, which was originally developed for homogeneous materials, to model segmented homogeneous materials. \item A survey of existing segmenting techniques that rely only on surface displacement data, and the reason for our choice of the residual force method. \item A comment on displacement-noise and the steps taken to mitigate its effect on the proposed framework's results. \end{itemize} A schematic illustration of the proposed Hetero-EUCLID framework is provided in \autoref{main_illustration}.
 In \autoref{sec:results}, we present results of validation studies on square geometries containing two or more hyperelastic constituents.
-The validation studies consist of using surface displacement data and boundary force data from biaxial tension tests on thin hyperelastic specimens.
-For the scope of this study, we source displacement and boundary-averaged force data from 3D Finite Element Simulations.
-This is in contrast to previous similar studies, which focused on validating their results on 2D plane strain settings \citep{thakolkaran_nn-euclid_2022,shi2025deep}.
-In \autoref{sec:results} we also validate the proposed Hetero-EUCLID framework on ``Non-native" meshed geometries, wherein the Finite Element mesh used to perform the inverse Hetero-EUCLID analysis was different from the Finite Element mesh used to generate the displacement and boundary-averaged force.
-The manuscript concludes in \autoref{conclusion} with comments on the results of the study and potential future work.
+The validation studies utilize surface displacement data and boundary-averaged normal reaction force data from biaxial tension tests on thin hyperelastic specimens.

+For the scope of this study, we source displacement and boundary-averaged normal force data from three-dimensional finite element simulations.
+This is in contrast to previous similar studies, which focused on validating their results in 2D plane strain settings \citep{thakolkaran_nn-euclid_2022,shi2025deep}.
+In \autoref{sec:results}, we also validate the proposed Hetero-EUCLID framework on ``Non-native'' meshed geometries, wherein the Finite Element mesh used to perform the inverse Hetero-EUCLID analysis was different from the Finite Element mesh used to generate the displacement and boundary-averaged force.
+The paper concludes in \autoref{conclusion} with comments on the results of the study and potential future work.